-According to OSHA near-miss is a spontaneous occasion that didn’t bring about injury, ailment, or harm – however, could do as such.
+According to OSHA, a near-miss is a spontaneous occasion that didn’t bring about injury, ailment, or harm – however, it could do as such.
 Only a lucky break in the sequence of events stopped an accident, fatality, or damage; in other words, a near-miss.
-A flawed mechanism or management structure is almost often the root cause of the heightened risk that contributes to the near-miss, which should change.
+A flawed mechanism or management structure is often the root cause of the heightened risk contributing to the near-miss, which should change.
 Many safety measures are responsive rather than proactive, and certain companies wait for losses to occur before taking preventative measures.
-Near miss accidents often precede loss-producing cases, but they are often ignored because there was little harm is done (no injury, damage, or loss).
-A company does not have a reporting culture in which staff is expected to disclose close calls.
+Near-miss accidents often precede loss-producing cases, but they are often ignored because little harm is done (no injury, damage, or loss).
+In addition, a company does not have a reporting culture in which staff is expected to disclose close calls.

 As a result, numerous chances to avoid injuries are missed.
 Throughout history, most loss-producing accidents (incidents), both serious and disastrous, have been followed by warnings or near-miss incidents.
-Recognizing and monitoring near-miss accidents will increase workplace safety and an organization’s safety culture significantly.
+Recognizing and monitoring near-miss accidents will significantly increase workplace safety and an organization’s safety culture.

 Why near-miss reporting is crucial

-businesses in all global markets have been afflicted by a history of underreporting near misses, regardless of seriousness.
-This is a cultural byproduct that occurs when confidence levels are low and employees are afraid of the repercussions of revealing something as heinously branded as a close escape or near miss.
-With such harsh language, there is the possibility of guilt.
-A good catch system, on the other hand, has hopeful undertones, implying a carefree atmosphere.
-It’s no surprise that businesses are inclined, albeit incorrectly, to record an acute near miss as a decent grab instead.
+Regardless of the seriousness, businesses in all global markets have been afflicted by a history of underreporting near misses.
+This cultural byproduct occurs when confidence levels are low, and employees are afraid of the repercussions of revealing something as heinously branded as a close escape or near miss.
+Of course, with such harsh language, there is the possibility of guilt.
+But, on the other hand, a sound catch system has hopeful undertones, implying a carefree atmosphere.
+So it’s no surprise that businesses are inclined, albeit incorrectly, to record an acute near miss as a decent grab instead.

-Can be considered a leading indicator of performance when used in conjunction with other leading and lagging indicators of performance.
-Create an inclusive society in which everyone shares and contributes to their own and their coworkers’ wellbeing in a respectful manner.
+It can be considered a leading indicator of performance when used in conjunction with other leading and lagging performance indicators.
+Create an inclusive society in which everyone respectfully shares and contributes to their and their coworkers’ well-being.
 Make it easy for employees to participate, which is a critical component of an effective safety management scheme.
-Collect enough data for predictive analysis, correlation analyses, trending, and performance evaluation.
+Finally, collect enough data for predictive analysis, correlation analyses, trending, and performance evaluation.

 With the support of senior management, develop a strategy and practice that is conveyed to all staff.
-Encourage a monitoring culture with the guidance and assistance of both management and subordinates.
-Educate staff on why near-miss reporting is essential, the critical position they play, and the reporting process.
+Encourage a monitoring culture with the guidance and assistance of management and subordinates.
+Educate staff on why near-miss reporting is essential, their critical position, and the reporting process.
 Make sure the procedure for monitoring near-misses is simple to grasp.
 Continue to emphasize the importance of near-miss monitoring and encourage all staff to participate.
-Using near miss reporting as a leading indicator, report back to the agency on the constructive measures taken to increase occupational safety.
+Using near-miss reporting as a leading indicator, report to the agency on constructive measures to increase occupational safety.
 Remind staff that disclosing near-misses is not punishable.
 Consider including incentives to promote reporting and improve the community.

-A successful reward will be one that acknowledges employees’ participation in recognizing and monitoring hazards.
-This practice contributes to the improvement of a reporting culture, the involvement of staff in substantive protection programs, and the continuation of a risk-reduction mechanism.
-A weak reward is one that recognizes supervisory and management efficiency dependent on OSHA near-miss recordable rate outcomes.
-This form of reward has been found to discourage reporting which can result in disciplinary measures that hinder protection program any more.
+A successful reward will acknowledge employees’ participation in recognizing and monitoring hazards.
+This practice contributes to improving a reporting culture, staff involvement in substantive protection programs, and the continuation of a risk-reduction mechanism.
+A weak reward recognizes supervisory and management efficiency dependent on OSHA near-miss recordable rate outcomes.
+This form of reward has been found to discourage reporting, which can result in disciplinary measures that hinder protection programs.
 Include preparation as part of prospective hire orientation.
 For all staff, celebrate the success and importance of the near-miss notification process.

-Though reporting near misses to OSHA is not needed, it is a perfect way to increase workplace safety and a critical phase towards any continuous safety improvement plan.
-By making near-miss notifications a routine part of daily work, you ensure that safety is a top priority for all employees.
+Though reporting near misses to OSHA is unnecessary, it is a perfect way to increase workplace safety and a critical phase of any continuous safety improvement plan.
+Making near-miss notifications a routine part of daily work ensures that safety is a top priority for all employees.
 A corporate community that prioritizes safety and watching out for one another boosts morale and efficiency.
-You are investing money in the long term and still taking care of the employees who are working tirelessly to ensure the company’s sustainability.
+You are investing money long-term and still taking care of the employees, working tirelessly to ensure the company’s sustainability.